My Photography & Travel Guide to Big Sur, California

 As we approached the hotel via helicopter and were treated to such a unique experience that I will never forget it.

-Since most people could not drive into the Big Sur area there were virtually no visitors.
+Since most people could not drive into the Big Sur area, there were virtually no visitors.
 The hotel arranged for guests to be able to borrow one of the 8 cars they had on standby.
 So we would take drives down the coastline and see 1 car every 20 to 30 minutes.
 It was just so incredible that there were no words to describe it.
-Even if I was the richest person on earth I could never buy this experience.
+Even if I were the richest person on earth, I could never buy this experience.

 How Long to Stay and Best Time to Visit